 \FIGURE[h!]{ \centerline{ } {The description of the angles $\theta_{\l,D^{*}}$ and $\chi$ in the angular distribution of $\bar{B}\rightarrow D^{*} (\rightarrow D \pi)l^-\nu_l$ decay.} }

-The complex couplings leads to CP violation which are sensitive to the angular terms $\sin { \chi}$ and $\sin{2 \chi}$.
+The complex NP couplings lead to CP violation which are sensitive to the angular terms $\sin { \chi}$ and $\sin{2 \chi}$.
 The coefficients of these terms are TPs and have the structure $\sim Im[{\cal{A}}_i{\cal{A}}_j^*] \sim \sin( \phi_i-\phi_j) $, where ${\cal{A}}_{i,j} =|{\cal{A}}_{i,j}|e^{ i \phi_{i,j}} $.
-In the SM these terms vanish as there is only one contribution to the decay and so all amplitudes have the same weak phase.
-For the charged conjugate modes the weak phases change sign and ${\cal{\bar{A}}}_{i,j} =|{\cal{A}}_{i,j}|e^{- i \phi_{i,j}} $ and the TPs change sign.
-Hence any non-zero measurements of the TPs is a clear sign of NP without any hadronic uncertainties.
+In the SM these terms vanish, to a very good approximation, as there is only one dominant contribution to the decay and so all amplitudes have the same weak phase.
+Hence any non-zero measurements of the TPs are clear signs of NP without any hadronic uncertainties.
+For the charged conjugate modes, the weak phases change sign and ${\cal{\bar{A}}}_{i,j} =|{\cal{A}}_{i,j}|e^{- i \phi_{i,j}} $ and the TPs change sign.
 Even though we focus on $\tau$ final states, we should point out that this distribution is applicable also for $e$ and $\mu$ in the final state.
-Since experiments have already studied this distribution for $e$, $\mu$ final states it might be worth checking the $\sin { \chi}$ and $\sin{2 \chi}$ terms in the distributions for these decays for signals of non SM physics.
+Since experiments have already studied this distribution for $e$, $\mu$ final states it might be worth checking the $\sin { \chi}$ and $\sin{2 \chi}$ terms in the distributions for these decays for signals of non-SM physics.

 It will be convenient to rewrite the angular distribution as \cite{Alok:2011gv},